What is shared home contents insurance?

 What belongings can I cover with a shared housing contents policy?

-Like with a standard contents policy, you’ll be able to find cover for the following if they’re lost, damaged or stolen:
+Just as with a standard contents policy, you’ll be able to find cover for the following if they are lost, damaged or stolen:

 Is anything excluded from shared housing contents insurance?